PYTHON

 print(i)

-Another option is to create a for loop with Python’s range() function and its start, stop, and step parameters.
+Another option is creating a for loop with Python’s range() function and its start, stop, and step parameters.

 for i in range(4, -1, -1): # Reverse Python for loop with range()